What should you bring to Forest Echo? / Frequently Asked Questions

 Visitors have free, shared access to the two canoes, two single kayaks and the double kayak at Tiny Pond.
-Various sized life jackets are hanging nearby.
+Various sized life jackets and paddles are hanging nearby.
 To keep our pond free of milfoil, no outside boats or paddles are allowed.
 Licensed fishing is allowed.
 There are small fish in Tiny Pond including common suckers and pickerel.
 It is not stocked.
 The Farm Pond is close to Ripley Hill and Cold Spring cabins, it's great for a cool dip on a hot day.

 Please read the rules about bringing your dog to Forest Echo.
 Pay extra attention to cleaning up dog hair in your cabin before you depart.
 One adult will need to sign the Pet Waiver upon arrival.

 Wildlife and Insects

 While it is unusual to see black bear at Forest Echo, our land is part of the Green Mountain Bear Corridor and they are definitely present; it is not uncommon to find scat or other evidence that they have been around.
 While they have never been a big problem at Forest Echo, do not leave food out on the porch or dump your waste food in the woods or outhouses.
 Take your trash, compost, and recyclables to our Caretakers at the Barn to be disposed of properly.
 The Green Mountain Club has good tips about living with bears and how to behave if you encounter them.

 213 Main St